High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Discussion

 \section{Discussion}

-We started by comparing high accuracy PN inspiral waveform results for compact binaries in eccentric orbits of \cite{Ebersold:2019kdc, boetzel-2017, Tanay:2016zog} with SXS NR data for eccentric BBH mergers presented in \cite{hinder-2018}.
-Figure~\ref{fig:pn_nr_comparison} compares the waveform data for one particular data set.
-Based on this comparison we select a set of modes which will be included in the target IMR model (hybrids).
-The hybrids are constructed for ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (5, 5), (2, 1), (3, 2), (4, 3) modes.
+We started by comparing high accuracy PN inspiral waveforms for compact binaries in eccentric orbits of \cite{Ebersold:2019kdc, boetzel-2017, Tanay:2016zog} with SXS NR data for eccentric BBH mergers presented in \cite{hinder-2018}.
+Figure~\ref{fig:pn_nr_comparison} compares the waveform data for one particular dataset.
+Based on this comparison we select a set of modes that are included in the target IMR models (hybrids).
+The hybrids are constructed for ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (5, 5), (2, 1), (3, 2), and (4, 3) modes.
 The hybridization procedure is discussed in Sec.~\ref{sec:hybrid_waveforms}.
-We use these hybrids to show the impact of eccentricity and associated higher modes by computing the mismatch with the state-of-the-art quasi-circular waveforms such as \textsc{SEOBNRv4HM} \cite{Cotesta:2020qhw} and \textsc{IMRPhenomXHM} \cite{Garcia-Quiros:2020qpx}.
+We use these hybrids to show the impact of eccentricity and eccentricity-induced corrections to the higher modes by computing the mismatch with the state-of-the-art quasi-circular waveforms such as \textsc{SEOBNRv4HM} \cite{Cotesta:2020qhw} and \textsc{IMRPhenomXHM} \cite{Garcia-Quiros:2020qpx}.
 The mismatches are shown in Fig.~\ref{fig:match}.
-In Sec.~\ref{sec:22-mode-model} we develop a fully analytical dominant mode ($\ell, |m|$) = (2, 2) model obtained by matching an eccentric PN inspiral with a quasi-circular prescription for the merger-ringdown phase calibrated against a set of eccentric hybrids.
-Figure~\ref{fig:td-model-amp}-\ref{fig:amplitude_fit} demonstrate the procedure while Fig.~\ref{fig:td-model-q123-amp}-\ref{fig:match_ecc_temp} display the performance of the model developed here.
-Finally, in Sec.~\ref{sec:pe_systematics}, with an injection analysis we demonstrate it will not be possible to ignore the presence of eccentricity and related higher modes while recovering GW signals using current state-of-the-art quasi-circular waveforms including the effect of higher order modes.
+It may be worth noting that target waveforms used in computing mismatches may have an additional mode or two depending upon which template is used for recovery (see Sec. \ref{sec:match} for details).
+Subsequently, in Sec.~\ref{sec:pe_systematics}, with an injection analysis we demonstrate it will not be possible to ignore the presence of eccentricity and eccentricity-induced corrections to the higher modes while recovering GW signals using current state-of-the-art quasi-circular waveforms including the effect of higher order modes.
+Unlike match computations with quasi-circular templates (Fig.~\ref{fig:match}), both the target (hybrids) and the template (\textsc{IMRPhenomXHM} \cite{Garcia-Quiros:2020qpx}) include ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (2, 1), and (3, 2) modes (see a discussion in Sec.~\ref{sec:pe_systematics}).
+Finally, in Sec.~\ref{sec:22-mode-model} we develop a fully analytical dominant mode ($\ell, |m|$) = (2, 2) model obtained by matching an eccentric PN inspiral with a quasi-circular prescription for the merger-ringdown phase calibrated against a set of eccentric hybrids.
+Figure~\ref{fig:td-model-amp} and \ref{fig:amplitude_fit} demonstrate the procedure, while Figs.~\ref{fig:td-model-q123-amp} and \ref{fig:match_ecc_temp} display the performance of the model developed here.
+Additionally, a simple extension of the dominant mode model to include the effect of higher modes is also presented in Appendix~\ref{sec:hm-model}.
+This higher mode model, in addition to the dominant mode, includes all $\ell=m$ modes up to $\ell$=$5$.\footnote{In principle, we could also model (2, 1) mode as \textsc{SEOBNRv4HM} \cite{Cotesta:2020qhw} models this mode, however, we restrict ourselves here to only $\ell=m$ modes for simplicity.
+Note that a higher mode model is tested against targets with only $\ell=m$ modes up to $\ell$=5.} Its performance against the target hybrids including higher modes is shown in Fig.~\ref{fig:hm_model} for mildly inclined systems.
+Similar to the 22 mode model, this higher mode model performs slightly better than the circular analogs, in particular at lower mass ends, as can be seen in Fig.~\ref{fig:hm_model}.
+However, matches are expected to improve with a model constructed adopting the approach of Sec.~\ref{sec:amplitude model} for each mode and/or with an improved dominant mode model.
+We defer such an exercise for a future work.